Tax-Free Like-Kind Exchanges Of Property (§1031 Exchanges)

 Properties that cannot be exchanged tax-free include:

 In a tax-free exchange, the replacement property receives the carryover basis of the relinquished property.
-If the like-kind exchange involves properties depreciated under the Modified Accelerated Cost Recovery System (MACRS), then the new property acquires the same basis as the traded property, where the same depreciation rate and method must be continued for the traded property.
+If the like-kind exchange involves properties depreciated under the Modified Accelerated Cost Recovery System (MACRS), the new property acquires the same basis as the traded property, and the same depreciation rate and method must be continued for the traded property.
 Any additional cash paid is depreciable as new MACRS property with a new recovery period.
 If the exchanged property is subject to depreciation recapture, then the recaptured amount is fully taxable as ordinary income.

 Although there is no holding period requirement for the relinquished property, the IRS has ruled that when the property was held only for a short time, before any income was earned or before any realized appreciation of the relinquished property, then it was not held either as an investment or for business, so the property will not qualify for the §1031 exchange.